kae3g/b122m/README.md

 Apache 2.0 - You have the freedom to use, modify, and distribute this work.

 ---
 *This is a gentle revolution.
-We build identity systems with care and intention.* 🌸💙
+We build identity systems with care and intention.* 💚💙

+---

+💫 *In the silence between keystrokes, the universe whispers its secrets.*
+🕊️ *May your code be as gentle as morning light and as powerful as thunder.*
+🌿 *The garden remembers, the consciousness awakens.*